25 Nutritionist-Approved Ways to Speed Up Your Metabolism

 If you don’t consume enough throughout the day, your rate of metabolism may drop.
 Snacks are a great way to fuel your body, provided you do it the right way.
 “The key is to reach for foods and snacks that are nutritious and within your calorie requirements,” says Melendez-Klinger.
 “For snacks, one can easily consume 400-plus calories, so reach for foods that are satisfying and full of nutrients with no more than 200 calories each.
 For example, mandarin oranges are a great snack since they are sweet, easy-to-peel, and only 50 calories each!
 If you’re looking for something more filling yet nutritious, spread a tablespoon of your favorite nut or seed butter on whole wheat toast.”
-Here are some smart snack ideas that really deliver.
+Here are the fat-burning foods you should be eating.

 Green tea is often revered for having many health benefits.
 “This warming (or cooling) beverage serves a dual purpose,” says Harris-Pincus.
 “Not only is it full of antioxidants and other healthy phytochemicals, but it has the benefit of slightly increasing your metabolism.”
 Harris-Pincus recommends sipping tea in the evening instead of snacking and trading in your usual latte for a cup of iced or hot green tea to lower your calorie intake and help you burn a few extra.
 But remember not to add sugar to sweeten it, as that will defeat the purpose.
 Instead, go for enhanced flavors like pomegranate or blueberry green tea.
 For homemade iced green tea, add several tea bags to a two-quart container filled with water and let it steep overnight in the fridge.

 “Intermittent fasting is a great way to challenge the body to burn more fat and maintain muscle, as your body prepares to go hunting to find food!” claims Moore.
-Here’s what you need to know about intermittent fasting before you lock up the pantry.
+Here are the tiny diet changes that can help you lose weight.

 According to certified health and wellness coach Nicole Granato, ensuring you are taking the proper supplements is very important.
 “A daily tonic may be your ticket to healthy bowel movements,” she says.
 “Try taking a shot of aloe vera (full leaf) juice first thing in the morning.
 This will not only help with a bowel movement, but also break up any stagnation in the body that may be contributing to fatigue and moodiness.”

 Not only can hot, spicy foods like chilies, red pepper flakes, jalapeños, and Sriracha kick up your metabolism slightly, but they also have another benefit for weight loss.
 “People tend to consume spicy foods more slowly, so by turning up the heat in your meals you may eat less,” says Harris-Pincus.
-Here are more health benefits of cayenne pepper, in particular.
+This is how to get the metabolism of a 25-year-old.

 As a staple every morning, certified health coach Claudia Matles recommends hot lemon water.
 “It’s a very powerful aid to flush the lymph system, and a healthy clean lymph system is the foundation for a healthy metabolism,” she says.
 To supercharge the effects on your metabolism, add cayenne pepper and finely chopped, fresh organic ginger root to your hot water with lemon, and sip a few more cups throughout the day for a few weeks.